ARRTOC: Adversarially Robust Real-Time Optimization and Control: Background and Methodology

-where all variables are defined as before.
 Hence, we can find the optimal step size that positions the bad neighbours of the current iterate at the minimum on the boundary of the new neighbourhood as an optimization problem:

-where $\rho^*$ is the optimal step-size.
-As noted by \cite{Bertsimas2010}, this problem does not need to be solved via an optimization algorithm but can be solved with $\left|\mathcal{M}^k\right|$ iterations by checking the constraint in equation (\ref{eq:distance_optimization}) numerically and setting $\rho^*$ to the minimum value found.
+where $\rho_{\text{cost}}^*$ is the optimal step-size.
+This problem does not require a formal algorithm, instead it can be solved with $\left|\mathcal{M}^k\right|$ iterations by checking the constraint in equation (\ref{eq:distance_optimization}) numerically and setting $\rho_{\text{cost}}^*$ to the minimum value found.

-\paragraph{Robust Local Move Algorithm}
+\subsubsection{Robust Local Move Algorithm}

-Finally, putting everything for step 2 together, the robust local move algorithm is detailed in Psuedocode \ref{robust_local_move_algo}.
+Finally, putting everything for step 3A together, the robust local move algorithm is detailed in Psuedocode \ref{robust_local_move_algo}.